HankB/ESP32-ESP-IDF-start/README.md

 * MQTT working
 * NTP gets time

+### C++ migration

+Just creted a C++ branch with the intent to migrate this code to C++.
+Decision has not been made whether to keep the C branch or not.
+That depends on how much extra effort is required to keep both.
+Steps to convert to C++ are anticipated to be:

+1. "Soft" migration, e.g. renaming the source files `.c` -> `,cpp` and building (and fixing any errors or warnings.)
+1. Identify C++ APIs for the ESP-IDF libraries in use and switch to them where available.
+1. Factor the code for the various facilities (e.g. WiFi, MQTT, NTP) to use standard C++ organization (e.g. classes and objects.)

 ### TODO

 * ~Rework the example code for MQTT to do something more useful (than just subscribe and publish to itself.)~